 In the village is a pleasing front street with some surrounding developments of newer houses but on a small and subtle scale and the villages retains a modest scale.
 A cottage called Voltigeur recalls a famous horse of Hart village that was bred in stables on this site.
 Voltigeur was bred by a Robert Stephenson in the village and in 1850 was the winner of both the Epsom Derby and the St Leger.

 The village is home to the Raby Arms and White Hart Inn pubs.
 The second of these is noted for the ship’s figurehead on its exterior.
 The original (this is a replica) was salvaged from a barque called the Rising Sun that was shipwrecked in Hartlepool during a great storm in 1861.

 There is a windmill in the village on a site where the has been a mill since 1315.
 The present mill has not produced flour since 1915.
 Nearby, for contrast is a more modern wind turbine of which there are now many dotted around the coasts of East Durham and Cleveland.

 Elwick and Dalton Piercy

-Elwick village just off the A19 to the west of Hartlepool is a good-looking village centred around a green and a main street.
-Its little church, dedicated to St Peter and dating to around 1200 lies close to a wooded dene along a secluded lane just south west of the village.
-The Anglo-Saxon village-name means the ‘wick’ a trading-place settlement or a dairy farm belonging to someone called Aella.
+Elwick village, just off the A19 to the west of Hartlepool is a good-looking village centred around a green and a main street.
+Its little church, dedicated to St Peter and dating to around 1200 lies close to a wooded road on its west side and is built of local magnesian limestone.